 - Can a plasma cutter cut iron?

-If you would like to cut aluminum using a plasma cutter, ensure that use nitrogen gas.
+Answer: If you would like to cut Aluminum using a plasma cutter, ensure that use nitrogen gas.
 Alternatively, you can mix the gas with oxygen.
 It will enhance the quality of the cut and extend the lifespan of the parts.

-With the right choice of gases, you can have a nice edge on aluminum with plasma.
-The main challenge is oxidization, but with technological advancement, a plasma cutter can cut aluminum.
-But for a smooth cut, it is advisable to seek advice.
+With the right choice of gases, you can have a nice edge on Aluminum with plasma.
+The main challenge is oxidization, but with technological advancement, a plasma cutter can cut Aluminum.

 Plasma cutting is an excellent way of cutting both thick and thin materials.
 With a good plasma cutter, you will have a clean cut.
 Unfortunately, plasma cutters differ widely in their abilities and price.